devsecopseng01/katacoda-scenarios/docker_basics/docker-basics-3/step1.md

 Docker specific input:

---name = This should be familiar from before, this will be the name of the container.
+-name = This should be familiar from before, this will be the name of the container.
 -d = Also nothing new, run it in detached mode
 -v = We will cover these more in depth later.
 For now it's enough if you know this is a named volume to map two directories.
 One on the OS file system ($PWD/database) to the containers file system `/var/lib/mysql` to ensure data persistence.
 When you stop and start the container again the data will be retained.
 More to come on volumes in a later lesson. mariadb:latest = the latest MariaDB image to be downloaded/used